wchan29/anson_cv/README.md

 # anson_cv
 My resume/CV written in LaTeX.
-Use LaTeX Workshop in VSCode to compile `resum_anson.tex`.
+Use LaTeX Workshop in VSCode to compile `resume_anson.tex`.

 ## Author